raydelvecchio/gptcachelite/README.md

 Semantic cache wrapper around LLM APIs.
 Powered by [Vlite V2](https://github.com/raydelvecchio/vlite-v2).
 Install with `pip install gptcachelite`.
 Can find the PyPi distribution [here](https://pypi.org/project/gptcachelite/).

 # About
 You never want to repeat LLM calls, especially if they'll result in the same thing.
-Save on time, API costs, and more with GPT Cache Lite!
+Save on time, API costs, and more with GPTCacheLite!
 Inspired by the original [GPTCache](https://github.com/zilliztech/GPTCache).
-This cache system supports wrappers for *both sync and async* OpenAI API calls, and is incredibly lightweight compared to GPTCache.
+This cache system supports wrappers for *both sync and async* LLM API calls, and is incredibly lightweight compared to GPTCache.
 Powered entirely by Vlite V2 on the backend, achieve blazing fast caching and retrieval to speed up your inference.

 # How it Works